 Be a Risk Taker

-Like mentioned earlier, operating a small business comes with its equal share of risks.
+Like mentioned earlier, operating a small business comes with an equal share of risks.
 However, don’t let these risks stop you from doing what you love.
 The good thing is that the risks provide a perfect opportunity for learning.

 When you incur losses due to unforeseen risks, you will be able to counter them in the future.
 When you are able to overcome risks and challenges, that’s when success comes knocking on your door.

-The problem with most entrepreneurs is that they expect their enterprises to be stable in a few months time.
+The problem with most entrepreneurs is that they expect their enterprises to be stable in a few month’s time.
 They actually give up on them when they don’t generate considerable returns within the first months of inception.
 The truth is that a business takes time to earn a sustainable client base.

 Even Rome was not built in one day.
 You just have to be patient with your venture.
 It’s advisable you cut back on expenses so that you are left with some money that you can stash somewhere for a rainy day.
 Such money can help you meet your needs when business is slow.